pm0kjp/cuny-capstone/lit_review/google_scholar_pronouns.md

 -------------

-654 citations (Overview work / lit review): Language and communication in autism H Tager-Flusberg, R Paul, C Lord - … autism and pervasive developmental …, 2005 - Citeseer
+654 citations (Overview work / lit review): Language and communication in autism H Tager-Flusberg, R Paul, C Lord.
+Chapter 12 in Volkmar, F. R., Paul, R., Klin, A., & Cohen, D. J. (Eds.).
+(2005).
+Handbook of autism and pervasive developmental disorders, diagnosis, development, neurobiology, and behavior : diagnosis, development, neurobiology, and behavior.
+Retrieved from https://ebookcentral.proquest.com

+No abstract.

+Notes:

 * Wide variability in language deficits (or lack thereof) in children w autism
 * Both delay and deviance are frequent